nialldeacon/espectrally_for_you/README.md

 Obviously this is not a scientifically accurate spectrum of the image.
 It is intended to get people thinking spectrally, how colours might appear on a spectrum, how much a grey continuum dominates compared to a strong colour.
 Obviously this should never be used for scientific purposes.

 # Licences
 I've included the code here, it's under an MIT license.
 I've put a few example images in the images folder.
-These are under difference licenses, see the credits and licenses document in the image folder
+These are under difference licenses, see the credits and licenses document in the images folder